jrcunning/labnotebook/_source/2016-06-01-kapa-library-prep/2016-06-01-kapa-library-prep.Rmd

 date:  2016-06-01
 ---

 Preparing ezRAD libraries using the KAPA Biosystems Hyper Prep kit.
+The full protocol from KAPA Biosystems can be found [here](https://www.kapabiosystems.com/document/kapa-hyper-prep-kit-tds/?dl=1).

 ### End repair and A-tailing
 Combine the following for each sample in PCR tubes: